uoftcprg/pokerkit/docs/simulation.rst

 This parameter simply states the number of players.

+Optional: Mode
+^^^^^^^^^^^^^^

+This is an optional parameter.
+It denotes what ruleset to use (tournament/cash-game).

+There are two modes available to be set: the tournament and cash-game mode.
+Tournaments use a stricter rule-set than typical cash-games.
+For more details, please consult :class:`pokerkit.state.Mode`.

+Optional: Starting Board Count
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is an optional parameter.
+It denotes how many boards to be dealt.

+For most poker games, it should be ``1``.
+Of course, for double board games, it should be ``2``.
+Triple/Quadruple/etc. board games are almost unheard of.
+Therefore, this value should mostly be ``1`` or sometimes ``2``.

+You may wonder why the word "starting" was used here.
+This is because we expand on the concept of board.
+When multiple runouts are selected, the number of boards are multiplied by the number of runouts.
+As such, it may be different from the selected number of boards at the start of the hand.

 Optional: Divmod
 ^^^^^^^^^^^^^^^^

 This is an optional parameter.
 It is a callable that divides up a pot among the winners who are entitled to win the pot.
-By default, PokerKit divides up the pot differently depending on the numeric type being used (integral (int, etc.) or real (float, etc.)).
+By default, PokerKit divides up the pot differently depending on the numeric type being used (integral (``int``, etc.) or real (``float``, etc.)).
 If PokerKit deems that the values in the poker state are integral, the pot is divided evenly using floor division (``//``).
 The remainder (akin to odd-chips) is given to the player most out of position.
 If PokerKit deems that the values in the poker state are real, the pot is divided up using true division (``/``) among the winners.
 To be safe, if you want to always handle the chip values as integers, make sure all numerical values supplied to PokerKit states are integral.
 Obviously, if you want to handle all the chip values as real values, supply them as floats, fractions, et cetera.

 The user may want to use dollar values with two decimal places.
 PokerKit is designed to automatically handle as such if Python's built-in decimal type (and potentially more) values are supplied as chip amounts.